 The truth is, most job seekers are doing it wrong.
 They're competing on the same playing field as everyone else, using the same generic strategies, and getting the same disappointing results.

 But what if you could use psychology to your advantage?
-What if you understood exactly what makes hiring managers say "yes"?

 The Problem with Traditional Job Applications